 ~ William Dement

-When you know how to lucid dream, you have easy access to your subconscious mind.
+When you know how to lucid dream, you have easy access to your unconscious mind.
 You can communicate directly with it to gain deeper insights about yourself and how you perceive the world.
 It is definitely something worth trying when you are awake in dreams.

-Once you become lucid, the simplest way to communicate with your subconscious mind is to personify it.
+Once you become lucid, the simplest way to communicate with your unconscious mind is to personify it.
 Create a dream character (human or animal) that you are happy to talk to, and then ask them open and direct questions.
 You may be surprised by some of the answers you get straight from the horses mouth.

 Many impossible feats are perfectly acceptable in the dreamworld - while other seemingly logical things may escape you.
 It's your goal to decipher the rules and discover new ways to control your dreams.